cmusphinx/cmusphinx.github.io/wiki/decodertuning.md

 If you've already made the decoder fast enough for your taste, you can stop now.
 Otherwise, the next thing you can do is to reduce the number of Gaussian mixture models (i.e. the number of tied states) evaluated at each frame.
-This is the ''cdsen/fr'' number in the ''SUMMARY'' line.
+This is the `cdsen/fr` number in the `SUMMARY` line.

 There are two complimentary ways to do this.
 The more intelligent of the two is called ContextIndependentGmmSelection.
 This means that the context-independent phones' states are evaluated first and  for those which don't score well, all context-dependent phones related to them are eliminated.
-This can be done by tightening the ''-ci_pbeam'' argument.
+This can be done by tightening the `-ci_pbeam` argument.
 The default value for it is so wide as to be completely ineffective, so you can try first increasing it to 1e-10.

-The next way to reduce GMM computation is called AbsolutePruning and can be achieved with the ''-maxcdsenpf'' argument.
+The next way to reduce GMM computation is called AbsolutePruning and can be achieved with the `-maxcdsenpf` argument.
 Instead of computing all GMMs which are considered "likely to succeed", this enforces a hard limit on how many can be computed.
-The best way to set this parameter is to look at the ''cdsen/fr'' number in the ''SUMMARY'' line, and set it to some number slightly lower than that.
-So for the example line above, we could put ''-maxcdsenpf 2000'' in the command-line.
+The best way to set this parameter is to look at the `cdsen/fr` number in the `SUMMARY` line, and set it to some number slightly lower than that.
+So for the example line above, we could put `-maxcdsenpf 2000` in the command-line.

 ## Reducing HMM computation and Search

 You can also apply AbsolutePruning to entire HMMs and words.
-This is a somewhat more precise version of ''-beam''.
-Again, look at the ''hmm/fr'' and ''wd/fr'' numbers in the ''SUMMARY'' line and set ''-maxhmmpf'' and ''-maxwpf'' to something smaller than them.
-In the case of ''-maxwpf'' the hard limit is not particularly hard at all, so you can set it to something a lot smaller than the number of words per frame.
+This is a somewhat more precise version of `-beam`.
+Again, look at the `hmm/fr` and `wd/fr` numbers in the `SUMMARY` line and set `-maxhmmpf` and `-maxwpf` to something smaller than them.
+In the case of `-maxwpf` the hard limit is not particularly hard at all, so you can set it to something a lot smaller than the number of words per frame.